New Theatre Royal: "Let's Make It Great"

 The board of trustees appointed a sub-committee to investigate and advise on the options for capitalising on its vacant "back lot".
-The outcome was a plan to rebuild the stage and back stage accommodation in addition to teaching facilities for the university.
+The outcome was a plan to rebuild the stage and backstage accommodation in addition to teaching facilities for the university.
 In 2009, London-based architects Peynore and Prasad were contracted to design the building and a professional fundraiser was appointed to raise the estimated £4m cost to the trust.
-A fund raising programme "Let's Make It Great" began at the opening of 2010 with a weekend finishing with a gala performance MC'd by comedian and broadcaster Sandi Toksvig and headlined by the actor Sheila Hancock, chancellor of the university.
+A fundraising program "Let's Make It Great" began at the opening of 2010 with a weekend finishing with a gala performance MC'd by comedian and broadcaster Sandi Toksvig and headlined by the actor Sheila Hancock, chancellor of the university.
 Broadcaster and musician Paul Jones and actor Christopher Timothy were among the cast list which included popular and classical music, comedy, opera and dance.
 At the end of the evening, Sheila Hancock accepted the invitation to become the patron of the theatre.

 In May 2010, the theatre hosted the first screening in nearly three decades of The Boy Friend, an honour it shared in the same week with the Verona Film Festival.
+"The New Theatre Royal in Portsmouth hosted a special 35mm screening of The Boy Friend on 16 May 2010, featuring Ken Russell, Twiggy, Sir Peter Maxwell Davies, Brian Murphy, and Murray Melvin.
+The event included an interview led by local TV presenter Sally Taylor, and following it, Twiggy, Sir Peter, and Brian Murphy joined Sheila Hancock as patrons of the theatre."
 The screening was preceded by an interview with the director Ken Russell and cast members Twiggy, Brian Murphy, Georgina Hale and Murray Melvin and the score composer Sir Peter Maxwell Davies.
 The interview was hosted by local television personality Sally Taylor.
 Following this event, Twiggy, Sir Peter and Brian Murphy agreed to join Sheila Hancock as patrons.